 It’s interesting to note that you may find the same teachers on Verbling and italki, and they usually charge $1 or $2 more per class on Verbling.

 Verbling also offers a free 30-minute trial lesson.
-It’s worth noting that unlike Preply where teachers aren’t paid for their trial lesson, all teachers on Verbling earn $5.10 for their trial class, regardless of the actual price they charge.
-While better than nothing, it isn’t ideal for teachers that charge over $10/hour.
+It’s worth noting that, unlike Preply where teachers aren’t paid for their trial lesson, all teachers on Verbling earn $5.10 for their trial class, regardless of the actual price they charge.
+While better than nothing, it isn’t ideal for teachers who charge over $10/hour.

 italki is the most teacher-friendly in this regard, allowing teachers to set their own prices and not taking a commission on trial lessons.